-A pill-like capsule with a camera inside is swallowed, and over the next 8 hours takes thousands of pictures, which are transmitted wirelessly to a recording device that is worn around the waist like a fanny pack.
-After returning the fanny pack recording device to the office, these 8 hours of images are then uploaded to the computer and reviewed by the physician.
-This is used to examine the middle part of the small intestine that cannot be examined through an EGD or colonoscopy.
-It is typically used to look for obscure sources of bleeding or to look for Crohn's disease or other abnormalities of the small intestine.
-To exclude the possibility of a stricture behind which the capsule could get stuck, a CT enterography or small bowel follow through is always performed before a capsule endoscopy.
-The capsule is passed in the stool and flushed down the toilet (they are not reused).
+A pill-like capsule with a camera inside is swallowed, and over the next eight hours takes thousands of pictures that are transmitted wirelessly to a recording device worn around the waist.
+After the recording device is returned to the oﬃce, a physician reviews these images by looking at the middle part of the small intestine that cannot be examined through an EGD or colonoscopy.
+It’s typically used to look for obscure sources of bleeding, Crohn’s disease or other abnormalities of the small intestine.
+To exclude the possibility of a stricture behind which the capsule could get stuck, we perform a CT enterography or small bowel follow-through before a capsule endoscopy.
+The capsule is passed in the stool and ﬂushed down the toilet.